exoplanetsdk/2ES_target_selection/README.md

 ## Troubleshooting: SIMBAD Connection Issues

-Occasionally, the pipeline may be interrupted by an error similar to the following:
+Once in a while, the pipeline may be interrupted by an error similar to the following:

 ```
 pyvo.dal.exceptions.DALServiceError: Unable to access the capabilities endpoint at: